Table of Contents

-The distal straight tubule of every nephron directly passes the afferent arteriole of its glomerulus at one spot.
-The glomerular filtration is regulated at this junction.
-The epithelium of the tubule (columnar and dark here = macula densa), the juxtaglomerular smooth muscle cells as well as the extraglomerular mesangium cells are part of this.
+The distal straight tubule of every nephron directly crosses the afferent arteriole of its glomerulus at one junction, where the glomerular filtration is regulated.
+The juxtaglomerular apparatus includes the tubular epithelium (columnar and dark = macula densa), the juxtaglomerular smooth muscle cells as well as the extraglomerular mesangial cells.

-The distal epithelium imparts the actual ion concentration of the urine and baroreceptors of the juxtaglomerular cells record the blood pressure in the afferent vessel.
-Both factors can cause a release of renin from the juxtaglomerular cells.
+The distal epithelium contributes to the actual ion concentration of the urine.
+The baroreceptors of the juxtaglomerular cells record the blood pressure in the afferent vessel.
+Both factors trigger the release of renin from the juxtaglomerular cells.

 Topography of the Nephron